dxxiogo/to-do-app/README.md

 1. Clone this repository.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies.
-4. Run `npm run dev` to start the development server.
-5. Access `http://localhost:8080` in your browser.

-## Deployment

-The project is deployed and accessible at [https://your-todo-app-demo.com](https://your-todo-app-demo.com).

 ## Contribution